esHack/webcrawler/README.md

 enter url and depth to get the urls

-As we increase depth, we want crawl much deeper
+As we increase depth, we can crawl much deeper